sociocs/sociocs-docs/integrations/bubble/plugin-c2csms.md

 ### Twilio

 * You can skip this step if you already have an account with Twilio.
-* If you don't have an account with Twilio, you can sign up for a [free trial account](https://www.twilio.com/referral/ExBdSZ).
-(Once you sign up using our link, you should consider upgrading right away to receive a FREE $10 credit.)
+* If you don't have an account with Twilio, you can sign up for a [free trial account](https://www.twilio.com/try-twilio).
+(Once you sign up for a trial, you should consider upgrading right away to avoid outbound SMS restrictions.)

 ### Sociocs